Vinayselukar21/stock-portfolio-server/README.md

 - **Caching & durability**: All scrape outputs live in `services/localcache/`, making failures recoverable between restarts and enabling offline inspection.
 Consider mounting a persistent volume when deploying to containers.
 - **Rate limiting**: Yahoo calls leverage rotating headers and optional proxy lists.
 Google scraping cycles through multiple user agents and introduces randomized backoff.
 - **Time zones**: All timestamps written to disk use `Asia/Kolkata` for quick readability in IST environments.
-- **Security**: The `/stocks` endpoint currently exposes the entire portfolio dataset to any caller with access to the server.
+- **Security**: The `/api/stocks` endpoint currently exposes the entire portfolio dataset to any caller with access to the server.
 Front the service with authentication if required.
+CORS is configured based on the `ENVIRONMENT` variable (development allows all origins, production requires `ALLOWED_ORIGINS`).

 ---

 ## Tooling & Dependencies

 - Runtime: [Bun](https://bun.sh) with native TypeScript execution.
-- Web server: `express@5` with `cors` for local development.
+- Web server: `express@5` with `cors` for CORS handling and environment-based origin configuration.
-- HTTP clients: native `fetch` for Google scraping, `axios` + `yahoo-finance2` for Yahoo data with proxy/header rotation plumbing.
+- HTTP clients: native `fetch` for Google scraping, `yahoo-finance2` for Yahoo data with proxy/header rotation plumbing.
+- Architecture: MVC-style separation with controllers, routes, and services for maintainability.
 - Type definitions: colocated under `types/` to keep scraper outputs strongly typed.

 ---